ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 - has logging for every job execution;
 - allows for configuring the retrying of jobs that fail;
-- provides notification when jobs fail. it's very common for engineers to set up a scheduled job, watch it work on day one, and then on day fifteen it fails and nobody notices until day thirty;
+- provides notification when jobs fail.
+It's very common for engineers to set up a scheduled job, watch it work on day one, and then on day fifteen it fails and nobody notices until day thirty;
 - provides an interface to view jobs and job status;
 - allows for job configuration to be stored as code or configuration in source control;
 - allows for jobs to be run inside your environment/private networks/security groups as necessary to access other internal system APIs/resources;